 - 3 June 2009 gave a paper on “Cinema & Philosophy: Time & Memory in Alain Resnais’s Muriel (1965) & Providence (1976)” for the 33rd annual conference of the International Association of Philosophy and Literature, University of West Brunel, London, UK, 2–7 June 2009.

-- 13 November 2009: Gave a paper “The Dialectics of Existence & Creation; The Real of Invisible Man (1952)” at the 16th Olomouc Colloquium of American Studies, Black Odyssey Continued, 12-14 November 2009, Palacký University, Olomouc, Czech Republic
+- 13 November 2009: Gave a paper “The Dialectics of Existence & Creation; The Real of Invisible Man (1952)” at the 16th Olomouc Colloquium of American Studies, Black Odyssey Continued, 12–14 November 2009, Palacký University, Olomouc, Czechia.

-- 21 July 2011 gave a presentation on “Towards Another Globality to Come; or, The Folds of Desire’s (Dis)Contents of Welles, of Lacan & of Shakespeare’s King Lear” for a seminar on “Global Shakespeare”, 9th World Shakespeare Congress, 17-22 July 2011, Prague, Czech Republic.
+- 21 July 2011 gave a presentation “Towards Another Globality to Come; or, The Folds of Desire’s (Dis)Contents of Welles, of Lacan & of Shakespeare’s King Lear” for a seminar on “Global Shakespeare”, 9th World Shakespeare Congress, 17–22 July 2011, Prague, Czechia.

 - 5 November 2011 gave a presentation on “A Rhetoric of Jacques Lacan & of Niklas Luhmann” at the 14th Prague-Constance workshop at Constance 4–5 November on “Violence and Representation”.
 Constance, Germany.